kaiserawu/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+forEach only runs its callback on each item in the array, while map creates a new array with the results of its callback.

 2. What is the difference between a function and a method?

+A method is specifically a function that is part of a class.

 3. What is closure?

+It's the effect in Javascript and some other coding languages which allows a function to access variables in any of its containing scopes.

 4. Describe the four rules of the 'this' keyword.

+Global binding - while in global scope, 'this' is the window object;
+Implicit binding - when a function using 'this' is called as a method, the object before the dot is 'this';
+New binding - when 'this' is used in a constructor, it refers to each specific object created by the constructor;
+Explicit binding - when using call or apply, 'this' is directly defined;

 5. Why do we need super() in an extended class?

+super() is used to call a class's parent with its parameters.
+It does a similar job to using call() in pseudoclassical inheritance.

 ## Project Set up